 I was free to sing as loud as I wanted, dress up in silly outfits and costumes (which I still love doing), try new things and totally get them wrong, and not be afraid that anyone was going to judge me.

 I remember one summer when I was a bit older.
 At the time I had extremely long brown hair and before camp I decided to put it in to a bunch of tiny braids.
 I wore my hair like that for the 2 weeks I was there and by the end of it there were a few of the younger girls that did the same to their hair.

 Looking back it was totally gross leaving my hair like that for 2 weeks without washing it, but it gave me the confidence to do my hair however I wanted.
 When I got home and went back to school I started wearing my hair like that.
 I got some strange looks at school to begin with, but the looks didn’t bother me and eventually nobody took note of it anymore.

 Being myself was never really a tough road for me to follow.
 My Girl Scout community was always so supportive.
 I was constantly surrounded by women and girls who didn’t tease or make fun of me.
 And when people did make fun of me, I just reminded myself that there were plenty of other people that liked me for me.

 Always look for Adventure

 No matter where I go, I’m always looking for adventure.
 I think that’s because growing up there was always plenty do to, see, explore, and learn.
 Whether I was at camp, traveling with my troop, or at an event we were always having a great time.

 When your weekends are consistently full of fun and exciting things to do they become part of your routine.
-As I got older I continued searching for fun and excitement on the weekends and it became a never ending need.
+As I got older I continued searching for fun and excitement on the weekends.
+It became a never-ending need.
 A need that I’m totally OK with searching for for the rest of my life.